Nuvoex/react-native-camera/README.md

 #### `captureTarget`

-Values: `Camera.constants.CaptureTarget.cameraRoll` (ios only default), `Camera.constants.CaptureTarget.disk` (android default), `Camera.constants.CaptureTarget.temp`, ~~`Camera.constants.CaptureTarget.memory`~~ (deprecated),
+Values: `Camera.constants.CaptureTarget.cameraRoll` (default), `Camera.constants.CaptureTarget.disk`, `Camera.constants.CaptureTarget.temp`, `Camera.constants.CaptureTarget.custom`, ~~`Camera.constants.CaptureTarget.memory`~~ (deprecated),

 This property allows you to specify the target output of the captured image data.
 By default the image binary is sent back as a base 64 encoded string.
 The disk output has been shown to improve capture response time, so that is the recommended value.
+For custom target the directory path and filename must be specified in capture method.

 #### `captureQuality`